microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 ### Credits

-Some CUDA kernels (Flash Attention, GroupNorm, SplitGelu and BiasAdd etc.) were originally implemented in TensorRT by Nvidia.
+Some CUDA kernels (Flash Attention, GroupNorm, SplitGelu and BiasAdd etc.) were originally implemented in [TensorRT](https://github.com/nviDIA/TensorRT) by Nvidia.
-Memory efficient attention was developed by Meta xFormers.
+We use Memory efficient attention from [CUTLASS](https://github.com/NVIDIA/cutlass).
+The kernels were developed by Meta xFormers.
-The ONNX export script and pipeline was developed by Huggingface diffusers library.
+The ONNX export script and pipeline for stable diffusion was developed by Huggingface [diffusers](https://github.com/huggingface/diffusers) library.

 ### Future Works